 In other words, using affirmations wrongly can harm you.

-The good news is, if affirmations are powerful enough to harm you — if just a few words can change the way you think about yourself — then they are certainly powerful enough to help you!
+The good news is, if affirmations are powerful enough to harm you, then they are certainly powerful enough to help you!

 Our thoughts determine how we feel, almost entirely.